mongrelion/blog/articles/backbone-js-best-practices-for-n00bs.markdown

-Even though the [Backbone.js] 's official [documentation] says that [There's More Than One Way To Do It], I do agree with something that [Yehuda Katz] said at the [Railsconf 2012] about [Rails: The Next Five Years], and it's that convention rules.
+Even though the [Backbone.js] 's official [documentation] says that [There's More Than One Way To Do It], I do agree with something that [Yehuda Katz] said at the [Railsconf 2012] about [Rails: The Next Five Years], and it's that convention over configuration rules.
 I think it is really cool that [Backbone.js] let you do things the way you see them fit, but I think it is the author's responsibility to spread the world about, at least, common practices, so that we don't end up with something like we currently have, which is a lot of people trying to figure out what's the best approach for solving certain problems, then debating, arguing, flaming, trolling, bitching, etc. If you don't believe me, ask for projects like [Git], [Ruby], [Ruby On Rails] and [Linux], where there is a "dictator" and people just follow rules.
 You don't really need to agree with this.
 It's just my personal opinion.

 I want to say that by the time this application saw the light, [Backbone.js] was on its version 0.3.3.
-Now it is has been a year since that example was created and I want to show you what are the changes that I made to update it, and then I'm going to show you how I re-organized the code to make it more readable and understandable.
+Now it is has been a year since that example was created and I want you to check the source code posted on that blog and check my version on [GitHub](http://github.com/mongrelion/rafflerjs) to see what's the difference.

 Anyways, I have to say that before I read this [blog post] that I'm talking about, I had already watched [Backbone on Rails Part 1] and [Backbone on Rails Part 2]